What does website data portability mean, and how to check if your builder lets you leave

 What does website data portability mean

-Website data portability is your ability to export your website, your content, your design, and your data, and move it to another platform or host.
-High portability means you can leave and take everything with you.
+Website data portability is your ability to take your website, your content, and your domain with you and move to another platform if you ever want to.
+High portability means you can leave without losing much.
 Low portability means you are locked in.
-A portability scorecard rated website builders around 5 out of 10 and self-hosted WordPress 10 out of 10 (D3, 2026).
+DreamHost (2025) describes a website as four parts: content, design, data, and infrastructure.

 Why does website portability matter

-Because the parts you cannot export are the parts you can lose if a platform raises prices, changes terms, or shuts down.
+Because the parts you cannot take with you are the parts you can lose if a platform raises prices, changes terms, or shuts down.
 DreamHost (2025) describes a website as four components: content, design, data, and infrastructure.
 Portability is the test of how many of those four you could walk away with, and it decides whether leaving a platform is easy or a full rebuild.

 How do you check if your website builder lets you leave

-Run a five-point check: can you export your content, can you export or recreate your design, can you access your database, can you switch hosts, and do you control your domain.
-Wix states you cannot export a Wix website (WP Astra, 2025), Squarespace allows only a partial export (SaffireTech, 2026), and self-hosted WordPress passes all five.
+Run a five-point check: can you export your content, can you export or recreate your design, can you access your records, can you switch hosts, and do you control your domain.
+Wix states you cannot export a Wix website (WP Astra, 2025) and Squarespace allows only a partial export (SaffireTech, 2026), so check these before you commit.
+The one part you can always keep portable is your domain.

 Can you export your website from Wix or Squarespace

 Only partly.
 Wix lets you pull blog posts through an RSS feed but not your full pages or images, and the move is partly manual (Duplicator, 2025).
 Squarespace offers a partial export of basic content but not your design (SaffireTech, 2026).
-Neither gives you the full website, which is why both score lower on portability than WordPress.
+Neither gives you the full website, so plan around that if you choose them.

 Does your domain name move with you